 Mall of America

 An iconic Minneapolis destination, the Mall of America is just four stops way from Terminal 2 on the blue line.
-Ideal for anyone with a long layover and definitely winter-friendly, MoA has an indoor amusement park, aquarium, miniature golf, arcades, restaurants, and four levels of shopping ranging.
-Tip: Minnesota does not charge sales tax on clothing.
+Ideal for anyone with a long layover and definitely winter-friendly, MoA has an indoor amusement park, aquarium, miniature golf, arcades, restaurants, and four levels of shopping.
+Tip: Minnesota does not charge sales tax on clothing or shoes.

 Minnesota Twins Baseball at Target Field